Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 The style of trail running and ultrarunning shorts varies as much as the terrain runners cover.
 While Courtney Dauwalter won the Western States 100 wearing her signature long, baggy, basketball-style shorts, Clare Gallagher won the race in her typical fitted shorts the following year.

-While we did not test any classic 2.5-inch fitted shorts or standard pocketless three-inch split shorts, we tested several pairs of two-in-one compression shorts with split shorts on the top, although none made the cut for this guide.
+While we did not test any classic 2.5-inch fitted shorts or standard pocketless three-inch split shorts, we did test several pairs of two-in-one compression shorts with split shorts on top, although none made the cut for this guide.
 Our primary complaint with that style of shorts is that they feel bulky.
 Additionally, the compression shorts often feel like an afterthought, usually rolling up the leg and negating their purpose of providing inner thigh protection.

-Short, long, loose, or fitted.
-The best running shorts are ultimately a matter of personal preference.
+Short, long, loose, or fitted, the best running shorts are ultimately a matter of personal preference.
 Photo: iRunFar/Eszter Horanyi

 Material

-The best running shorts for women pack a lot of benefits into a blend of a few fabrics.
-They are quick-drying and moisture-wicking, yet they are also durable and sometimes even water-repellent.
-The best fabrics can withstand a hard fall, sliding down scree or snow, or bushwhacking through a willow grove.
 Creating a durable yet breathable material raises the price of trail running shorts compared to their road running counterparts.
-Textiles made from polyester and elastane, with four-way stretch, durable water-repellent coatings, and other advanced material technology are preferable for wicking away moisture, preventing odor, and withstanding wear and tear.
-The shorts with the most high-tech fabric for breathability and wicking that we tested were the Oiselle Featherweight Roga Shorts.
+Textiles made from polyester and elastane, with four-way stretch, DWR coatings, and other advanced material technology are preferable for wicking away moisture, preventing odor, and withstanding wear and tear.

 Inseam Length